Slow Complexification: 3. Rate of Change of the Specific Complexity: Small

 We have argued that complexification is of greatest interest when we take into account the resources available, which we do by concentrating on the \emph{specific} complexity, $\mathcal{C}$.
 But we have just seen that there are also cogent technical reasons arguing in favour of doing this: by using the specific entropy, specific angular momentum, and specific complexity, we eliminate parameters like $G_5$ which are not known to us.
 (Incidentally, a further reason for thinking the specific complexity a natural object to consider is that its rate of change is dimensionless in natural units, a fact which will be useful later.)

 \section{{\textsf{3.
-Rate of Change of the Specific Complexity: Small $\mathfrak{j}$}}}
+Rate of Change of the Specific Complexity: Small $\mathfrak{j}_{\textsf{BH}}$}}}

-Let $\mathfrak{s}_{\partial}$ be the specific entropy of the boundary system.
+Let $\mathfrak{s}_{\partial}$ be the specific entropy of the boundary system (that is, of a form of matter dual to an AdS black hole).
 Then $\mathfrak{s}_{\partial}/k_B$ can be regarded as a measure of the number of degrees of freedom per particle available to ``execute gates'' \cite{kn:suss2}.
 We will take this to mean \cite{kn:tallarita} that the number of degrees of freedom relevant here is a dimensionless multiple, of order unity, of $\mathfrak{s}_{\partial}/k_B$.

 To evaluate the rate at which these gates are executed, one needs a time scale, and this is naturally supplied by $\hbar /\left(k_BT_{\partial}^{\#}\right)$, where $T_{\partial}^{\#}$ is the temperature of the boundary matter measured in a frame that rotates with that matter.
-Thus the rate at which gates are executed per particle, measured by an observer who co-rotates ---$\,$ that is, the rate of growth of the specific complexity of the boundary matter according to this observer ---$\,$ is given by $\mathfrak{s}_{\partial}T_{\partial}^{\#}/\hbar$.
+Thus the rate at which gates are executed per particle, measured by an observer who co-rotates ---$\,$ that is, the rate of growth of the specific complexity of the boundary matter according to this observer\footnote{In \cite{kn:suss3}, another expression, of the form $\int TdS$, is proposed, but it is explained there that this differs significantly from the expression used here and in \cite{kn:tallarita} only in the near-extremal case; which, for reasons explained earlier, we avoid throughout this work.} ---$\,$ is given by $\mathfrak{s}_{\partial}T_{\partial}^{\#}/\hbar$.
 (This argument does not apply at ultra-late times \cite{kn:tallarita}, but this will not be relevant here.)

 However, this rate is measured using a co-rotating time coordinate $t^{\#}$, which differs from the time $t$ measured by a non-rotating observer at infinity; this $t$ coincides with the time coordinate in the bulk, as used in equation (\ref{A}).
 On the other hand $T_{\partial}^{\#}$ also differs from the temperature $T_{\partial}$ measured by that observer.
 As is explained in \cite{kn:jacob}, the two effects cancel: $T_{\partial}^{\#}dt^{\#} = T_{\partial}dt$.
 Thus the rate of specific complexification observed by the non-rotating observer is $\mathfrak{s}_{\partial}T_{\partial}/\hbar$.